mo-arvan/rescience-submission-73/README.md

-This code tries to replicate the results obtained by Lopes, M., Lang, T., Toussaint, M., & Oudeyer, P. Y. (NIPS 2012).
+This code attempts to replicate the results from

+Lopes, M., Lang, T., Toussaint, M., & Oudeyer, P. Y. (2012).
+Exploration in model-based reinforcement learning by empirically estimating learning progress.
+Advances in neural information processing systems, 25.
+Lopes, M., Lang, T., Toussaint, M., & Oudeyer, P. Y. (NIPS 2012).

-The programs description is listed below :
+## Description

+* The five agent classes are in 'agents.py'
+* The environment class is in 'lopesworld.py'
+* The policy evaluation functions are in 'policy_functions.py'
+* The play function and the visualisation functions are in 'main_functions.py'
+* The generation process of the environments, as well as their generation is in 'generation_env.py'
+* To launch the experiment and get all the result figures, launch 'main.py'
+* To get all the parameter fitting figures, launch 'parameter_fitting.py'
-* to install the libraries, use requirements.txt
+* To install the libraries, use 'requirements.txt'
+* The folder *Environments* contains the transitions and the rewards of the environments generated
+* The folder *Images* contains 2D heatmaps on the different environments
+* The folder *Parameter fitting* contains the plots and the data generated with 'parameter_fitting.py'
+* The folder *Results* contains the plots and the data generated with 'main.py'

+## Installation

+To clone this repository, use 'git clone https://github.com/AugustinChrtn/Reproduction/'.
+Then, install the requiremed libraries indicated in the 'requirement.txt' file.

+Once these two steps are done, you can:
-* to generate all the environments, launch generation_env.py
+* (Optional) Launch 'generation_env.py' to generate the environments.
-* to do the parameter fitting, launch parameter_fitting.py
+* (Optional) Launch 'parameter_fitting.py' to get the parameter fitting data and plots on these environments.
-* to get the main results of the article, launch main.py
+* Launch 'main.py' to get the figures and the data for the article replication.
-* the agents are in agents.py, the policy evaluation functions are in policy\_Functions.py, the environment is in Lopesworld.py, the important functions (such as the play function) are in main\_Functions.py

-In the folder environments, you can find all the transitions and rewards of the environments used in a .npy format.
-In the folder Images, you can find 2D plots of the agents performance in one environment or of the optimal value iteration in each environment.
-In the folder Parameter fitting, you can find the Data, the 1D plots and the heatmaps which helped us fit the parameters of the agents.
-In Results you can check the results that you get when you launch the main function.